kubernetes/enhancements/keps/sig-storage/20191012-storagepool-advplacement.md

 ### Goals

-* Extend CSI to allow a cluster to advertising storage storage pools
+* Extend CSI to allow a cluster to advertising storage storage pools more flexibly
   * Cover scenarios spanning at least physical disks or bins of scale out cloud storage services as storage pools
-  * Convey metadata that allows applications to make scheduling decisions:
+  * Convey metadata per pool that allows applications to make scheduling decisions:
     * Capacity
     * Which nodes have access to it
 * Use non-modified `StorageClass` for placement onto storage pools